-LONDON (AP) – Chelsea captain John Terry was banned for four matches on Thursday for racially abusing an opponent in English football's most high-profile racism case.
+LONDON (AP) – Chelsea captain John Terry was banned for four matches for racially abusing an opponent.

-The former England captain was also fined 220,000 pounds ($356,000) for abusing Queens Park Rangers defender Anton Ferdinand during a Premier League match in October 2011.
+The former England captain also was fined $356,000 by The English Football Association for abusing Queens Park Rangers defender Anton Ferdinand during a Premier League game in October 2011.

-The FA said Terry used ''abusive and/or insulting words and/or behavior ... which included a reference to color and/or race.''
+The full reasons for the FA's verdict are yet to be released, but the panel said Terry used ''abusive and/or insulting words and/or behavior ... which included a reference to color and/or race.''

 ''Mr. Terry is disappointed that the FA Regulatory Commission has reached a different conclusion to the clear not guilty verdict of a court of law,'' Terry's management team said in a statement. ''He has asked for the detailed written reasons of the decision and will consider them carefully before deciding whether to lodge an appeal.''

 Chelsea said the club ''respects'' the verdict but it would be ''inappropriate'' to comment further before any appeal.

 Fabio Capello quit as England coach in February in protest at the FA's decision to strip Terry of the England captaincy before the trial.